microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 >2.
 Linking the Automation Account to Log Analytics.
 >3.
 Enabling Change Tracking on the Automation Account.
 >4.
 Setting up a Data Collection Rule that would collect the right events and data.
 >5.
-Creating an Azure policy to onboard your Arc-enabled machines for Change Tracking.
+Creating an Azure policy to onboard your Arc-enabled machines to Change Tracking.
 **

 For the purposes of this levelup - these tasks have all been done for you, so you do not need to them manually.
 Follow the link [here](https://learn.microsoft.com/azure/automation/change-tracking/enable-vms-monitoring-agent?tabs=multiplevms%2Carcvm) to know how to do these yourself in future.

 Verify that Change Tracking and Inventory is now enabled and the Arc VMs are reporting status: